nadirbad/nadirbad.dev/cmjn9q9lo000y02gwb1x3dy52.md

 *For detailed folder organization patterns, see* [*VSA Folder Structure: 4 Approaches Compared*](/vertical-slice-architecture-folder-structure).

-## Migrating From Clean Architecture to VSA
+## Migrating From Clean Architecture to Vertical Slice Architecture

 If your CA project has turned into "lasagna architecture" with too many layers, you can simplify through **defactoring**: